It was 3am. The rain, which had set in for most of the previous day, had finally stopped.

 “Yes,” York said, his voice thick with emotion.
 “I know them well.
 I need to go.
 I’ve got to -”

-York’s demeanour suddenly changed; Wallace’s manner and annoyance seemed to prompt his emotions, as his hands folded into fists so tight that his knuckles turned white.
+York’s demeanour suddenly changed; Wallace’s manner and annoyance seemed to help him focus, as his hands folded into fists so tight that his knuckles turned white.

 “Don’t … tell … me .. what … to … do!” he snarled, rage spitting out with every word.
 “I’ve spent my life being told what to do!”

-He launched himself forward and, as if it were as light as a feather, flipped up Wallace’s desk and hurled it through the large window pane.
-The glass immediately shattered into thousands of pieces, hurling in a thousand different directions.
-All the officers immediately ducked, but Wallace saw pieces of glass slash peoples’ faces and arms everywhere.
+He flipped up Wallace’s desk and hurled it through the large window pane.
+The glass shattered into thousands of pieces, thrown into a thousand different directions.
+All the officers immediately ducked, but Wallace saw pieces of glass slash peoples’ faces and arms.

-Before he could react, Adam stepped through the now-empty window pane – every part of his body tense and radiating anger – and ran off down the corridor, barging through the double-doors at the end.
+Adam stepped through the now-empty window pane and ran off down the corridor, barging through the double-doors at the end.

 There was no point in hiding any longer.
-I wanted to be safe, and just be normal.
-That’s not possible now.
+I wanted to be safe.
+I deserved to be normal.
+Neither are possible now.

 Adam had gone straight to the station roof.
 Stepping to the edge of the building, he glanced down; the yard was quiet.
 The next shift change wouldn’t be for a few hours yet.